julianmrodri/hhreset-ci-issue/README.md

 FATAL ERROR: Reached heap limit Allocation failed - JavaScript heap out of memory
 ```

-To reproduce simply rerun the jobs for the open PR#15 (FAIL CI) and see how it fails in Github Actions.
+To reproduce simply look at the jobs for the open [ PR#16 ](https://github.com/julianmrodri/hhreset-ci-issue/pull/16/)(FAIL CI) and see how it fails in Github Actions.

 ## Important Hint

 If you remove `contracts/fuzz/RTokenDiffTesting.sol` from the repo then the test passes, which indicates this could be the issue.
 The interesting thing is that this contract is not used anywhere in the code but for some reason seems to break something in the HH network.
-You can see how it works in PR# 14 (SUCCESSFUL CI) where the CI completed successfully.
+You can see how it works in  [ PR#15 ](https://github.com/julianmrodri/hhreset-ci-issue/pull/15/) (SUCCESSFUL CI) where the CI completed successfully.